-NEC MultiSync EA244WMi review: ultra-modern LED-backlit panel
+NEC MultiSync EA244WMi full review

 The NEC MultiSync EA244WMi is a commercial 24” IPS, LED-backlit panel from NEC that bandies about phrases like ultra-modern and extremely thin for the corporate that demand style and future-proof technology.
 That’s clearly wishful thinking on the style front as it’s neither extremely thin nor very stylish.
 However, it is impressively solid and has an excellent base that rotates, with a telescopic stand that also allows the panel to rotate into a portrait orientation.
 There’s a fair sized bezel around the display and this is fairly chunky.
 Set off at the back is the extra housing for the internal power supply and interfaces.
 These are under the ledge of backplate so would be tricky to access if it didn’t rotate.
 Rather incongruously, tacked on the left side is a lumping square box containing two USB ports and a headphone socket.